Details

 Tasting Advice:

-SUCKY: with cottage cheese, as an accompaniment to a fruit salad or as a base for your next cocktail.
+Savory: with cottage cheese, as an accompaniment to a fruit salad or as a base for your next cocktail.

 Keep refrigerated after opening and eat quickly.